 - Make a note of the dates and times of any nasty messages, along with any details you have about the sender's ID and the URL.

 - Don't pass on cyberbullying videos or messages.
 You will get into trouble for doing this.

 - You have a right to say “no” to online requests from friends and also from other people that you don’t know.
 No one should feel pressured into doing things that they would be embarrassed about or don’t want to do.
 We want to remind you that you absolutely have the right to say "no" (this is, by no means, an exhaustive list):

 - to accept someone as an online friend

-- to respond to a request from someone (a friend or non friend) to do something/send something via social media/WhatsApp/phone
+- to respond to a request from someone (a friend or non friend) to do something/send something via social media/WhatsApp/message

 - to talk about things which make you feel uncomfortable

 - to make promises to someone